ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_sve2/part2.md

 This function takes a callable (`func`), the number of invocations (`trialCount`), and a variadic list of arguments (`args`) to pass to `func`.
 The `measureExecutionTime` function measures and returns the total execution time of specified invocations of `func`.
 The result is given in milliseconds.

-## Implement addition of product without SVE2
+## Implement FMA without SVE2
-With the above code, you can now implement the addition of product of vectors without SVE2.
+With the above code, you can now implement FMA without SVE2.
 To do so, supplement the `native-lib.cpp` with the following function:

 ```cpp
 void additionOfProduct(const std::vector<float>& a,